baudhigan/SGD-Regressor-for-Multivariate-Linear-Regression/README.md

 ## Program:
 ```
 /*
-Program to implement the multivariate linear regression model for predicting the price of the house and number of occupants in the house with SGD regressor.
+Program to implement the multivariate linear regression model for predicting the price of the house and
+number of occupants in the house with SGD regressor.
 Developed by: BAUDHIGAN D
-RegisterNumber:  212223230028
+Register Number:  212223230028
 */
 ```
 ```